What is a Blended Workforce?

 In a Gallup survey review 21% of representatives see the nature of their work improve when their objectives are obviously characterized.
 Confronted with a blended workforce, directors should be aware of how they can unmistakably and reliably

-communicate what you want done and how to reach both your permanent and contingent workers.
+Communicate what you want done and how to reach both your permanent and contingent workers.
 This may mean moving from weekly team meetings, to individual catch ups, or a central place where directions and updates can be accessed at any time.

 Show Them How Their Contributions Matter